sasurajachar/data-driven-testing-soapui/README.md

 [basepath]/[project name]/test-output

-First create test request under the operation, containing all the fields as per the wsdl.
+Open soap ui, import the wsdl. create test request under the operation, containing all the fields as per the wsdl.

 Next create a groovy step in soap ui under corresponding operation. and paste the data-driven.groovy and click run.